 How businesses should approach OFAC sanctions

-The landscape is constantly changing with countries, companies and citizens getting in and out of the blacklist due to OFAC decisions.
+The landscape is constantly changing with countries, companies and citizens getting in and out of the blocklist due to OFAC decisions.
 If a company is under the US jurisdiction, it is especially important for them to be aware of the SDN, as it is mandatory to be compliant with the OFAC regulation according to the AML legislation of the US.

 It is also important to understand which countries are completely closed for businesses and which are open with the exception of the specific people affected.
 This way you will avoid losing potential customers.
 For example, when the US completely bans the Iranian companies/citizens, Russia and Belarus sanctions are targeted at merely on the specific people.
 That is why, it is crucial for a company to check and monitor its clients to single out SDNs.